Integrated Planning System: Key Terms

 Contingency Planning: Contingency planning creates plans in anticipation of future incidents based on the most current information.
-A contingency is an incident that would involve national resources to prevent, protect, respond, or recover from terrorist attacks or natural disasters.
+A contingency is an incident that would involve national resources to prevent, protect, respond to, or recover from terrorist attacks or natural disasters.

 Crisis Action Planning: Crisis action planning occurs in response to a credible threat or incident.
-It occurs in a time-compressed environment with the objective of developing an executable plan.
+It occurs in a time-compressed environment to develop an executable plan.
 Planners operating in a crisis action planning environment normally attempt to modify an existing contingency plan related to the incident threat or scenario.
 If a plan is unavailable, a crisis action plan will be developed.

 Strategic Guidance Statement (SGS): The Secretary will develop an SGS for each NPS set, in coordination with the heads of Federal agencies with a role in homeland security.
 Additional planning requirements will be developed as the Secretary, in coordination with Federal agencies with a role in homeland security, deems appropriate.
 The Secretary will appoint and approve a development team for each SGS.

-Strategic Plan: The Secretary will develop a corresponding strategic plan for each approved SGS, in coordination with the heads of Federal agencies with a role in homeland security and the director of the National Counterterrorism Center (NCTC) 24 for terrorism-related NPS.
+Strategic Plan: The Secretary will develop a corresponding strategic plan for each approved SGS, in coordination with the heads of Federal agencies with a role in homeland security and the director of the National Counterterrorism Center (NCTC), 24 for terrorism-related NPS.
 The secretary will appoint a development team for each strategic plan.
 A strategic plan must be completed no later than 90 days after the associated SGS is approved and shall be effective upon the secretary's approval.

-Concept Plan (CONPLAN): The Secretary will develop a CONPLAN for each approved strategic plan, in coordination with the heads of federal agencies with a role in homeland security and in consultation with appropriate state, local, and tribal governments.
-A CONPLAN must be completed no later than 180 days after the associated strategic plan is approved.
+Concept Plan (CONPLAN): The Secretary will develop a CONPLAN for each approved strategic plan, in coordination with the heads of federal agencies with a role in homeland security and consultation with appropriate state, local, and tribal governments.
+A CONPLAN must be completed within 180 days after the associated strategic plan is approved.

-Operations Plan (OPLAN): The Secretary will review OPLANs in the interest of identifying gaps and seams, enhancing unity of effort, and linking plans to exercises.
-The intent of this feedback process is to identify potential operational shortfalls that might jeopardize the ability to achieve strategic objectives.
+Operations Plan (OPLAN): The secretary will review OPLANs to identify gaps and seams, enhance unity of effort, and link plans to exercises.
+This feedback process aims to identify potential operational shortfalls that could jeopardize the ability to achieve strategic objectives.